7 EASY STEPS FOR DERMAPLANING AT HOME

 Rinse and dry your face.

-Apply a thin layer of a gel, face oil or lotion on your face.
+Apply a thin layer of dermaplaning face oil.

 Step 4.
 Downward strokes